Lepimini/Embroidermodder/README.md

 Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).

-I'm switching to SDL2 (which is a whole other conversation) which means we can ship it with the source code package meaning only a basic build environment is necessary to build it.
+I'm switching to FreeGLUT 3 (which is a whole other conversation) which means we can ship it with the source code package meaning only a basic build environment is necessary to build it.